JingoBongo/burlac/README.md

 (1) Utils.
   1) getXAccessToken.
 It simply executes a request to /register and puts the auth token value to a static variable.
   2) getAllTextFromPage.
 It returns all text from page in a string without changing it.
-It uses Http request and ResponseHanler in general.
+It uses Http request and ResponseHandler in general.
   3) GetDataset from csv/json/yamx/xml.
 It needs a DTO obejct, then it maps it and gets a list of Records.
-I hope there will be no questions about what is a Data Transfer Object, why are they needed and what is de/serialization.
 It just lets           me have data from page in a structured way.
 For example a Record has someone's personal data like id, email etc.
   4) completeListRecords method just divides data from routes by mime type and uses getDataSet methods to put Records in one big static list.
-  5) getRandomRecord basically picks one random record from that one big list mentioned above
+  5) getRandomRecord basically picks one random record from that one big list mentioned above.
   6) getRecordBy (which I changed by your request to get record by any column name) Lets me do exactly what it says.
       It needs column name and value as arguments, then in a switch it finds and returns needed record.
 Or a record with "NO SUCH THING" or whatever message if it fails to find something.
 Not a very optimized method code-size-wize because